skotzko/oldblog/source/_posts/2015-01-14-introducing-petabridge.markdown

 I am pleased to announce that I am co-founding [Petabridge](http://twitter.com/petabridge/) – a company dedicated to making distributed computing easy and accessible for .NET developers.
 My partner in crime is my longtime friend and fellow software developer, Aaron Stannard.
 (And yes, it’s sometimes confusing that we have the same initials.)

-**Why are we doing this?
+**Why am I doing this?
 I’ve always been obsessed with unlocking potential and empowering people in scalable ways, and I can think of no better way to do that than to help tens of thousands of developers around the world create more great stuff**.

 Writing great open-source software is hard.
 Really hard.
 It starts with individuals and is fundamentally community-driven.
 But open-source ecosystems also need corporate stewards to make them sustainable over the long-term.
 These stewards continually drive the platform forward when individual developers are focused on their own lives.
 [Cassandra](https://en.wikipedia.org/wiki/Apache_Cassandra) has [DataStax](http://datastax.com/), [Java](https://en.wikipedia.org/wiki/Java_(programming_language)) has [Oracle](http://www.oracle.com/index.html), [Scala](https://en.wikipedia.org/wiki/Scala_(programming_language)) has [TypeSafe](http://typesafe.com/), and so on.